time-lab-anu/time-lab-anu.github.io/_members/arjun-raj.md

 I'm studying [Bachelor of Advanced Computing (R&D) (Honours)](https://programsandcourses.anu.edu.au/2023/program/aacrd) at the [Australian National University](https://www.anu.edu.au/)!

-I am currently a Research Student pursuing my academic research project under the supervision of Dr. Lei Wang.
-Alongside, I worked as a Research Intern at Active Intelligence Australia Pty Ltd, where I was honored with the 1st Annual Active Intelligence Research Challenge Award.
+As a CS researcher, I’m broadly interested in all aspects of machine learning, and particularly in computer vision, image/video analysis, deep learning and action recognition.
+Currently, I'm exploring ‘motion-centric’ topics under the supervision of [Dr. Lei Wang](https://leiwangr.github.io/).
+Additionally, I’m starting to serve as a Reviewer for conferences, beginning with [ICASSP](https://2025.ieeeicassp.org/).

 At TIME Lab, I explore the tracking and detection of small objects to improve precision in visual systems